devture/email2matrix/docs/setup_with_postfix.md

 # Running email2matrix on the same host as postfix

 It's possible to run email2matrix on the same host with postfix. email2matrix can run on a loopback interface and postfix will forward the messges to email2matrix.
+This is a simple example what needs to be configured on email2matrix and postfix side to work together on one host.

 ## Architecture